rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Nephilim

-The famed *giants* referenced throughout the Bible. *Nephelim* (נְפִילִים) is from Hebrew and is usually translated as *giants* or *fallen ones*.
+*Nephilim* (נְפִילִים) is from Hebrew and is usually translated as *giants* or *fallen ones*.
+These are the famed *giants* referenced throughout the Bible.

 !!! quote "Genesis 6:4"
     There were giants in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown.

+We see the *Nephilim* first referenced immediately before the flood.
+The evil in those days was so great, the hearts of men so corrupted, that only Noah found favor with God.

+!!! quote "2 Peter 2:4-5"
+    For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;
+    And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly

+Living *Nephilim* are also referenced after the flood, which demonstrates that this was not an antediluvian phenomena, but persisted.

 !!! quote "Numbers 13:33"
     And there we saw the giants, the sons of Anak, which come of the giants: and we were in our own sight as grasshoppers, and so we were in their sight.

-Unlike the classic Greek giants, the nephelim were not mindless brutes, but instead *mighty*, and *men of renown*.
+Unlike the classic Greek giants, the *Nephilim* were not mindless brutes, but instead *mighty*, and *men of renown*.
 The size seems both metaphoric as well as literal.

-... strongmen, metaphoric in some cases although the concept is universal across all anient cultures.
+They could be understood as strongmen or warlords, metaphoric in some cases although the concept is universal across all anient and modern cultures.

-!!! quote "2 Peter 2:4-5"
-    For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;
-    And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly
+In the Hebrew these giants are sometimes called *rephaim*, which refers to spirits of the dead.
+And the spirits of dead *Nephilim* are among the ranks of demons.
+This is because they were understood as being the hybrid offspring of man and angel (fallen angel).

 !!! quote "Jude 1:5-6"